JiyangJiang/BrainMRIpipelines/docs/source/asl.rst

 Distortion Correction
 ~~~~~~~~~~~~~~~~~~~~~
 * Untick **Apply distortion correction**.
-Also see `further work to correct distortion`_.
+Also see *further work* section.

-We leave out distortion correction for now, but also see see `further work to correct distortion`_.
+We leave out distortion correction for now, but also see *further work* section.
 The final "Distortion Correction" tab should look like:

 ..  image:: figures/ASL_distortion_correction.png
     :width: 600